Frequently Asked Questions

 Chicago Jesuit Academy serves students with a wide range of skills and abilities.
 Some of our students were earning good grades at their previous schools, but they were not being adequately challenged or prepared for the rigors of college prep high schools.
 Other CJA students were not finding academic success in their previous schools, which lacked the structure or the individualized care that these students needed to succeed.

-To be considered for admission to Chicago Jesuit Academy, a young man must have successfully completed the prior grade, and qualify for the National School Lunch Program’s free or reduced-price lunch or not otherwise be able to afford a private, college prep education.
+To be considered for admission to Chicago Jesuit Academy, a student must have successfully completed the prior grade.
+Students who qualify for free or reduced-price lunch are given preference in our admissions process, but all are encouraged to apply.
 Strong candidates have the support of a family member who shares the student’s desire to succeed.
-Transfer candidates should contact CJA at (773) 638-6103 or email@example.com for information about the transfer application process.
+Transfer candidates should contact CJA at (773) 638-6103 or firstname.lastname@example.org for information about the transfer application process.

-Why is Chicago Jesuit Academy an all-boys school?
+Why is Chicago Jesuit Academy a co-institutional school?

 What is a typical day like at CJA?

-Can a student with an Individualized Education Plan (IEP) attend Chicago Jesuit Academy?
+Can a student with an Individualized Education Plan (IEP) or 504 Plan attend Chicago Jesuit Academy?

 What does it mean that Chicago Jesuit Academy is a Jesuit faith-based school?